demian85/home-server/README.md

 The UI is built on React and consists of simple components that allow the user to switch the appliances on/off and view sensor, weather and derived data, like the "real feel" temperature.

-The browser keeps a connection to the MQTT broker over Websocket.
+The browser keeps a connection to the MQTT broker over a Websocket.

 ## What's next?
 Not sure, but I recently started playing with electronics and found home-automation to be my new hobby.

 I'll keep experimenting with dev boards like Arduino, NodeMCU, ESP8266 and Sonoff devices.
 They are low cost devices that allows easy customization.

+### Possible next projects:

+- Automatic plant watering for my garden 🌻
+- OLED display screen showing sensor data 📺
+- Remote controled car 🚙